Dinanath Batra is a long-time RSS activist

 's human resource development minister Murli Manohar Joshi at the time the NDA were in power.

 .
-Most famously, he led a successful campaign
+He led a successful campaign

 to get Penguin to withdraw and pulp all remaining copies